Plants that look like blueberries might be safe to eat, and you can grow them on your lawn or even encounter them while hiking.

 – How To Grow Them

 Serviceberries can tolerate partial shade but prefer at least four hours of full sun to encourage blooming.
-They’re tolerant of several soil conditions but prefer moist, well-draining, slightly acidic soil.
+They’re tolerant of several soil conditions and types but prefer moist, well-draining, slightly acidic soil.
 They contain tiny seeds that taste like almonds and release an almond-like scent when crushed.

 5. Beautyberries